ItsMePaulo/tutoring/README.md

 <h1> Tutorials for COS Modules

 A git repo containing notes on computer science modules I am tutoring.
-The notes cover exptensive examples and implementations of key features taught throughout the CS degree at the University of Pretoria.
+The notes cover extensive examples and implementations of key features taught throughout the CS degree at the University of Pretoria.

 The modules covered in this repo include: